DoctorKomodo/single-chapter-remover/README.md

 ## Caching

-To avoid re-scanning large libraries on every run, the tool writes a cache file into each scanned directory:
+To avoid re-scanning large libraries on every run, the tool writes a cache file into each scanned root directory:

 | File | Purpose |
 |------|---------|